 (1) Where —

-(a) a person having undergone a preliminary oral fluid test, it appears to a member of the Police Force that the test indicates that the person’s oral fluid contains a prescribed illicit drug; or
+(a) a person having undergone a preliminary oral fluid test, it appears to a police officer that the test indicates that the person’s oral fluid contains a prescribed illicit drug; or

 (b) a person refuses or fails to undergo a preliminary oral fluid test having been required to do so,

-a member of the Police Force may require the person to provide a sample of the person’s oral fluid for drug testing, and for the purposes of this subsection may require the person to accompany a member of the Police Force to a place, and may require the person to wait at that place.
+a police officer may require the person to provide a sample of the person’s oral fluid for drug testing, and for the purposes of this subsection may require the person to accompany a police officer to a place, and may require the person to wait at that place.

 (2) A person who is required under subsection (1) to provide a sample of oral fluid for drug testing shall comply with that requirement by providing the sample in accordance with the directions of an authorised drug tester.

-(3) A person shall not be required under subsection (1) to provide a sample of oral fluid for drug testing if it appears to a member of the Police Force that —
+(3) A person shall not be required under subsection (1) to provide a sample of oral fluid for drug testing if it appears to a police officer that —

 (a) the sample of oral fluid could not be provided within 4 hours after the time at which driving, attempted driving, use or management of a motor vehicle in circumstances giving rise to the requirement is believed to have taken place; or